goharbor/community/proposals/new/Non-Blocking-GC.md

 ### Overall flow
 The basic flow is:

-* Mark the GC candidates in Harbor Core
+* Mark the GC candidates in GC job.
 * Trigger a GC job and pass the candidates.
 * Call registry controller API to delete blob & manifest in GC job.